wanglin86769/weiss/README.md

-# WEISS - Web EPICS Interface Studio
+# WEISS - Web EPICS Interface & Synoptic Studio

 This is a no-code drag and drop tool for EPICS web operation interfaces.